-

 Child 3 has Parent 2 set as default.

 Note, that the default parent idea is not important for work progress calculation.
-Each parent has the same indicator of completed work – 1/3 SubCards completed.
+Each parent has the same indicator of completed work – 1/3 subcards completed.

 Practical example

-- Parent Card 1: New Product Launch
+- Parent Card 1: New Product Launch (default parent)

 - Parent Card 2: Financial Plans

-Changing the default parent
+Changing the default parent card

-- Open the space.
+- Open the subcard.

 - Select Set as default.